How often do you ask for what you want, when you want it?

 In my article last week, I talked about speaking up in social situations – and got some amazing responses from you guys.

-One of the questions that came up, though, was “will the same strategy work to get better at asking for things?”
+One of the questions that came up was “will the same strategy work to get better at asking for things?”

 The simple answer is yes.
 However, there’s a little more to it.

 We certainly will get better at asking for things by… well, asking for things more often.
-But one of the things that tend to hold people back from doing it is that – in the moment – they feel like they don’t really need the thing they’re asking for.
+But one of the things that tend to hold people back is that they feel like they don’t really need the thing they’re thinking about.
+At least that’s how they feel in that moment.

 Or even worse, in the moment they can’t even think of anything they want or need.

 This is true for any type of request we have.
-Whether it’s getting someone’s help, asking for a glass of water when you’re thirsty, asking for information you need, and so on.
+Getting someone’s help, asking for a glass of water when you’re thirsty, asking for information you need, and so on.

 In order to get better at this, we should practice it as often as we can.
 And there’s a very easy – and (for most) comfortable way to do this:

-All we have to do, is start training our mind to ask itself the question “what do I want right now?” as often as possible.
+We have to start training our mind to ask itself the question “what do I want right now?” as often as possible.

 And at first, we can do this in situations and with people we’re already comfortable with.